bolt-observer/agent/README.md

 Flag `--private` means whether you want to report data for private ("unannounced") channels too (when true).
 The default is false.

+For more information about what exactly is reported read [DATA.md](./DATA.md).

 ## Install

 We provide a standalone statically compiled binary.
 The targets are `linux` (amd64 build for GNU/Linux), `rasp` (aarch64 build for GNU/Linux) suitable for installation on your Raspberry PI and `darwin` (amd64 build for MacOS).